The clean alternative to fossil fuels

 Solar fuels for the transportation sector

-Synhelion can produce any type of carbon-neutral solar fuel: kerosene, gasoline, diesel, methanol, hydrogen, synthetic crude oil, and many more.
+Synhelion can produce any type of low-carbon solar fuel: kerosene, gasoline, diesel, methanol, hydrogen, synthetic crude oil, and many more.
 Our sustainable fuels are compatible with conventional aircraft, ships, trucks, and cars.

 FAQ